 A typical website penetration testing service comprises of simulation of real life hacking methodologies.
 It encompasees various security attack vectors and exploitation of potential vulnerabilities.
 Web application security testing performed by Valency Networks is an entirely manual approach.
 While we do use automated tools, in order to mimic the real life hackers, we perform testing manually using pre-validated and highly technical test cases, that follow OWASP Top 10 standard.

 An attacker gains access to application, service, or device with the privileges of an authorized or privileged user by evading or circumventing an authentication mechanism.
 The attacker is therefore able to access protected data without authentication ever having taken place.
 This refers to an attacker gaining access equivalent to an authenticated user without ever going through an authentication procedure.
 This is usually the result of the attacker using an unexpected access procedure that does not go through the proper checkpoints where authentication should occur.
+As a best pentesting company we witness multiple scenarios while performing vulnerability assessment for our customers.
 For example, a web site might assume that all users will click through a given link in order to get to secure material and simply authenticate everyone that clicks the link.
 However, an attacker might be able to reach secured web content by explicitly entering the path to the content rather than clicking through the authentication link, thereby avoiding the check entirely.
 This attack pattern differs from other authentication attacks in that attacks of this pattern avoid authentication entirely, rather than faking authentication by exploiting flaws or by stealing credentials from legitimate users.Read More

 Code Injection, or Remote Code Execution (RCE) refers to an attack where in an attacker is able to execute malicious code as a result of an injection attack.
 Code Injection differs from Command Injection since an attacker is confined to the limitations of the language executing the injected code.
 While its possible for an attacker to escalate an attack from Code Injection to execute arbitrary shell commands, its not always the case.